Need to talk? Call 1800 882 436.

 How do I sleep safely during pregnancy?

-Lying on your back puts pressure on major blood vessels.
-This can reduce the flow of blood to your uterus, and restrict your baby’s oxygen supply.
-This can affect their heart rate.
+The reason doctors recommend that you sleep on your side is because lying on your back during the later stages of your pregnancy puts pressure on your major blood vessels.
+This can reduce the flow of blood to your uterus and restrict your baby’s oxygen supply.
+This can also affect their heart rate.
 Research suggests that this causes a higher risk of stillbirth.

-Stillbirth can occur from many different factors, some which can’t be controlled.
-But research shows that sleeping on your side can reduce the risk of stillbirth by half.
+Remember, stillbirth can occur because of many different reasons.
+Most causes are not in your control.
+Research shows that sleeping on your side can reduce the risk of stillbirth.

 What problems might I have when sleeping during pregnancy?